mac-comp127/bubble-blitz/README.md

 First call the constructor of the super class.
 This will make the error that appears on the class signature go away.

 Use the parameters to initialize the starting state of the class.
 There is a comment with a hint about computing the initial velocity.

+#### Property accessors

+Add getter methods for the center x and center y.

 #### `updatePosition`